EvalVis/AIDaemon/README.md

 # AI Daemon

 A lightweight AI framework built on Spring Boot 4 and Spring AI.
-Connect any LLM provider, extend capabilities with skills and MCPs, schedule autonomous jobs, and interact through REST or terminal -- all from a single self-hosted service.
+Connect any LLM provider, extend capabilities with skills and MCPs, schedule autonomous jobs, and interact through REST, Web UI, or terminal -- all from a single self-hosted service.

 ![Example use case](images/example.png)